Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/Snapshot.md

 !!! info "Snapshots are stored as a [single `.snapshot.bin` file][loadout-location]."

-- Serialized with MessagePack
+- Serialized with [bitcode][bitcode].
-    - Allows easy access by external software
+    - This data will be mutated after loading, so `zero-copy` serialization is not desireable.
-- Compressed with Zstandard
+- Compressed with Zstandard.
+- Updated periodically, or when a loadout is flushed back to disk.

+Snapshots will be prefixed with a version declared as `u32` integer.

+Any incompatible changes to the snapshot schema; for example:

+- Changing the order of a field.
-- Updated incrementally as new events occur
+- Adding a new field.
+- Removing a field.
+- Changing the type of a field.

+Will increment the version number.
+Migration is a possibility, but changes in schema are not expected to be frequent, and replaying events is expected to be very fast; therefore initially there will be no migration code; as to avoid bloating the binary.

 ## Extra Benefits